Dermogenys bruneiensis

 Dermogenys bruneiensis is a species of fish belonging to the family Zenarchopteridae.
 The fish is endemic to Brunei.
-Males can reach up to 3.4 centimeters SL long while females reach up to 5.5 centimeters SL long.
+Males can reach up to 3.4 cm SL long while females reach up to 5.5 cm SL long.

 Etymology

 The name bruneiensis is named after the country of Brunei in which the fish is endemic to.

 Status

 As of 2020, IUCN has listed Dermogenys bruneiensis as Near Threatened.